The African Pygmy hedgehog is the most popular species of hedgehogs kept as pets. We use pet and pygmy hedgehog in this piece interchangeably.

 - Some fruit and veg

-Hedgies are predisposed to obesity, so, many of the insects that make up the majority of their diet in the wild should only be given as treats in captivity.
+They are greedy eaters and are predisposed to obesity, so, many of the insects that make up the majority of a wild hedgehog's diet should only be given as treats to pet hedgehogs.

 What can pet pygmy hedgehogs eat?

 Their staple diet should be composed of high-quality poultry-based cat food with a ratio of proteins to fats as close to 34% to 15% as possible.